AdaCore/gnatstudio/docs/users_guide/extending.rst

 display their output in a user-readable manner.

 Python has extensive introspection capabilities.
-Continuing the previous example, you can find what class :file:`e` is an instance of with the following command::
+Continuing the previous example, you can find what class :func:`e` is an instance of with the following command::

   >>> help(e)